Ebraegel/pizzamachine/README.md

   * get pry's magic pretty-printing working in the container
   * it just drops you in irb by default, figure out what to do instead when it's run for real
     * maybe a script to build and/or run the thing?
 More research needed, maybe overlapping with the "figure out heroku" research.
-* Figure out Google Sheets API
+* Figure out Google Sheets API [done]
-  * how to authorize the thing to access my sheet if it's running in Heroku or somewhere
+  * how to authorize the thing to access my sheet if it's running in Heroku or somewhere [done]
   * how to get stuff from the spreadsheet [done]
   * how to put stuff into the spreadsheet [done]
 * Once Google Sheets API is figured out, see if I can run all the scrapers and shove all the pizzas into the sheet to update it [done]
   * What if one or more scraper fails?
 Maybe some provision to update pizza place by pizza place, section by section on the CSV?
 Yikes.
-* Get it into Heroku or something
+* Get it into Heroku or something [done]
-  * Figure out secret management
+  * Figure out secret management [done?]
-  * maybe make a new "service account" for google to actually own the sheets (so my personal account isn't compromised if heroku or I fuck up)
+  * maybe make a new "service account" for google to actually own the sheets (so my personal account isn't compromised if heroku or I fuck up) [done]
-  * maybe make appname.herokuapp.com go straight to the spreadsheet (read-only)
+  * maybe make appname.herokuapp.com go straight to the spreadsheet (read-only) [done]
-* Schedule periodic parser runs? (heroku clock thingy?)
+* Schedule periodic parser runs? (heroku clock thingy?) [done]
 * Schedule periodic tests or some way to validate my parsers (what to do if the menus change and I pull in weird results?)
 * Add some exceptions to the parsers and/or data structure classes - a lot is flying on assumptions right now
 * Add more menu parsers